What Happened to Blogging?

 [Video of Ross being interviewed]

 I don’t have any of those photos now.
 I so wish I did.

 The snowboarders where so amazing.
 Ross was the coolest, most down to earth guy there.
 He showed me his bronze medal.
 We cropped the silo cups out of the photo.
 (He was one of the clean ones.)
 He probably would not remember this geek that took his photo for Nike’s intranet, but I will never forget him.

-By the way, the skiers were the most arrogant, rude, olympians I met my whole time there.
-About, what I would expect from elite skiers having grown up around many skiing in the Rockies.
+By the way, the skiers were the most arrogant, rude, olympians I met my whole time there, about what I would expect from elite skiers having grown up around many skiing in the Rockies.

 The Kenyan bobsled team was my favorite.
 They signed my coat, which I eventually handed down to my sons after the marker had faded. sigh

 I don’t believe I got to meet Shannon Dunn-Downing, who won the other American bronze.

 I grew up skateboarding before it was anywhere near as cool as it was today, and yea, I grew up skiing in Utah.
 In fact, the first time I ever snowboarded was in Nagano on that trip.
 I was completely humiliated.
 Who knew it is nothing like skateboarding?